 You must replace your license plates and registration stickers immediately if they’re lost, stolen, damaged, or made illegible in any way.
-Here’s how you request duplicate or substitute license plates and stickers.
+Here’s how you request replacement or substitute license plates and stickers.

 To replace your license plates, you’ll need:

 - A completed application for your plate type.

 - Application for Replacement Stickers or Documents (REG 156) for disabled person/veteran, exempt, foreign organization, off-highway vehicle, or two-dolly plates.

 - Special Interest License Plate Application (REG 17) for special interest license plates.